flutter/website/src/get-started/flutter-for/ios-devs.md

 }
 ```

-You can achieve the same effect in Flutter
-by using any button widget, for example `CupertinoButton`,
+In Flutter, you can style button widgets by
-and setting the style of its child,
+setting the style of its child,
-or modifying properties on the button itself –  like background color.
+or modifying properties on the button itself.
+In the example below, the color of `CupertinoButton`
+is dictated by its `color` property.
+But, the color
+of the button's text is dictated by the `color`
+property of the child `Text` widget.

 <nav class="navbar bg-primary">
  <ul class="navbar-nav navbar-code ml-auto">